Stocks tick higher despite tapering talk; cryptos bounce after beating

 Bitcoin was up 9.5% at $40,265 having nearly slid though $30,000 on Wednesday and been almost at $65,000 just over a month ago.
 The next biggest cryptocurrency Ethereum which had fared even worse on Wednesday was last up 11.3%.

-Europe's equities meanwhile clawed back 0.6% (.STOXX) helped by earnings from telecoms firms Deutsche Telecom and France's Bouygues and talk that Italian microchip heavyweight STMicroelectronics was eyeing up a Norwegian rival. read more
+Europe’s equities meanwhile clawed back 0.6% helped by earnings from telecoms firms Deutsche Telecom and France’s Bouygues and talk that Italian microchip heavyweight STMicroelectronics was eyeing up a Norwegian rival. [.EU]

 Referring to drops in the most pumped-up asset classes, investment firm GMO’s head of asset allocation, Ben Inker, said: “Right now we are seeing the speculative bubble in the growth stocks seem to be deflating... but is this the first innings of a broad deflation of equity markets?”